jamesraymusic/jamesraymusic.github.io/lyrics/its-been-a-drag.md

 It's been a drag

 All of my life has been a drag
-Each day of my life has been filled with stress and [...]
+Each day of my life has been filled with stress and strife

 It's been a drag
-It's been a drag, and i hang a lot
+It's been a drag, and I ain't alive

-Heartaches worries have got me down
+Heartaches worries have gotten me down
-I'm on the edge of nerves break down
+I'm on the edge of nervous breakdown

 It's been a drag
-It's been a drag, and i hang a lot
+It's been a drag, and I ain't alive

 I meet the landlord knocking at my door
-And i have to tell him the same thing I told him before Take it in my pocket, i got a key
+And i have to tell him the same thing I told him before The change in my pockets I gotta keep.
-Cause it's my lunch and [...] for the rest of the week
+Cause it's my lunch and coffee for the rest of the week

-Good lord, what is this, the [saint living], i can barely exist
+Good lord, what is this ? this ain't living, i can barely exist

 It's been a drag
-It's been a drag, and i hang a lot
+It's been a drag, and I ain't alive

 It's been a drag
-It's been a drag, and i hang a lot
+It's been a drag, and I ain't alive